There are surprisingly far fewer books on the French and Indian War than other American wars.

 Fowler is a professor of history at Northeastern University and served as the director of the Massachusetts Historical Society from 1998 to 2005.
 He is the author of many books about American history including The American Revolution: Changing Perspectives and Under Two Flags: The Navy in the Civil War.

-Published in 2010, this book focuses on the events of the French and Indian war, as well as the Revolutionary war, in New York State, explaining that the state of New York was a literal battlefield for many years in the 18th century.
+Published in 2010, this book by Richard Berleth focuses on the events of the French and Indian war, as well as the Revolutionary war, in New York State, explaining that the state of New York was a literal battlefield for many years in the 18th century.

 The book discusses the battles that took place in that region and also explores the heavy toll it took on the area and the people who lived there.